sendvinh/kubenetes_note/README.md

 #### deployment
 manages a set of replicas of your application
-provide an easy way to manage the lifecycle of your application, including scaling, rolling updates, and self-healing in the event of failures
+the replica is connected to the same service provide an easy way to manage the lifecycle of your application, including scaling, rolling updates, and self-healing in the event of failures
 Ex:
 ```yaml